biscuit-auth/website/docs/src/Specifications.md

 #### Queries

-The verifier can also run queries over the loaded data.
+The authorizer can also run queries over the loaded data.
 A query is a datalog rule, and the query's result is the produced facts.

 TODO: describe error codes